Contáctanos

 Our experts recommend doing it on the same day as the assessment, always respecting the parents' decision.

-After a frenotomy to correct ankyloglossia and the continuation of the physiotherapy session where rehabilitation exercises for home will also be taught, it is necessary to follow up 7-10 days after the intervention with the physical therapist to continue with the treatment of the scar and the muscles associated with the neck, since the tension that has existed in the baby's mouth and neck is significant.
+After a frenotomy to correct ankyloglossia and the continuation of the Physiotherapy session Physiotherapy rehabilitation exercises for home will also be taught, it is necessary to follow up with the physiotherapist 7-10 days after the procedure to continue treatment of the scar and the muscles associated with the neck, as the tension that has existed in the baby's mouth and neck is significant.

 If you have reimbursement insurance, it is possible.
 Although we do not work directly with medical companies, you can always submit the supporting invoice if you have reimbursement insurance and the service is within the coverages included in your policy.
 They usually cover up to 80% of the cost of services like this.